 Reference Alignment and Reference Panel

 Whole human mtDNA sequences were downloaded from GenBank on 2018-07-18 by adapting the MitoMap (Lott et al., 2013) search term (Supplementary Methods).
 This returned 44,299 complete human mtDNA sequences and excluded archaic and ancient sequences.
 Sequences were aligned to an existing reference alignment (unpublished, supplementary) in batches of 2,500 using MAFFT (Katoh and Standley, 2013) in Geneious v10.2.6 (Kearse et al., 2012).
 The existing reference alignment used included the revised Cambridge Reference Sequence (rCRS) (Andrews et al., 1999) so the standardised site numbering convention is maintained.
 Likewise, this new Reference MSA contains the rCRS as the first sequence.
 As such, sites that introduced gaps in the reference alignment were removed to maintain consistent rCRS nucleotide position numbering.

-To improve the quality of the Reference Panel, sequences containingwith ≥5 ambiguous characters or ≥8 gaps were removed from the alignment.
+To improve the quality of the Reference Panel, sequences with ≥5 ambiguous characters or ≥8 gaps were removed from the alignment.
 This threshold was set to enable inclusion of haplogroup B sequences which averaged 7 gaps relative to other the sequences.
-ApplyUsing this quality filter producedled to a Reference Panel of 36,960 sequences (Supplementary Table 1).Reference Alignment
+Using this quality filter led to a Reference Panel of 36,960 sequences (Supplementary Table 1).

-We used publicly available PhyloTree (van Oven and Kayser, 2009) sequences to create a large (n=7,747) reference alignment with the revised Cambridge Reference Sequence (rCRS) (Andrews et al., 1999) site numbering convention.
-Inclusion of rCRS in the reference alignment ensures that site numbering conventions are maintained and verified as new sequences are added.
-We aligned sequences in batches of 50 using the L-INS-i version of MAFFT (Katoh and Standley, 2013), then combined the batches, resolving inconsistent gap placements manually. rCRS site numbers were preserved by removing sites at which gaps were introduced in the rCRS during the alignment process.

 AliStat v1.11 (Wong et al., 2020) was used to quantify the completeness of the new Reference MSA.
 The Reference Panel was created by converting the Reference MSA to formats compatible with IMPUTE2 [reference needed].

-Reference Panel

-Whole human mtDNA sequences were downloaded from GenBank on 2018-07-18 by adapting the MitoMap (Lott et al., 2013) search term (Supplementary Methods).
-This returned 44,299 complete human mtDNA sequences and excluded archaic and ancient sequences.
-Sequences were aligned to the reference alignment in batches of 2,500 using the MAFFT algorithm (Katoh and Standley, 2013) in Geneious v10.2.6 (Kearse et al., 2012).
-Sites that introduced gaps in the reference alignment were removed to maintain consistent rCRS nucleotide position numbering.
-To improve the quality of the Reference Panel, sequences containing ≥5 ambiguous characters or ≥8 gaps were removed from the alignment.
-This threshold was set to enable inclusion of haplogroup B sequences which averaged 7 gaps relative to other sequences.
-Applying this quality filter produced a Reference Panel of 36,960 sequences (Supplementary Table 1).

-The Reference Panel differs from the Reference Alignment as it is a well-curated exhaustive dataset of pre-aligned sequences that researchers can use to impute missing mtSNVs and subsample sequences from, without the need to perform an alignment process.

 Validation Panel